smsophiemi/ECS-171-Final-Project/README.md

 In this project, we would like to use this data to understand the influence of the parents' background, test preparation, and other factors on a student's performance on high school standardized tests in order to create a model to predict how well students will do in the future.

 Additionally, this will help us gain a better understanding as to why admissions officers argued standardized testing isn't a fair measure of admissions.

+## Summary
+[todo]

+# Figures
+- Figures (of your choosing to help with the narration of your story) with legends (similar to a scientific paper) For reference you search machine learning and your model in google scholar for reference examples.
+[todo]

+# Methods
+- Methods section (this section will include the exploration results, preprocessing steps, models chosen in the order they were executed.
+Parameters chosen.
+Please make sub-sections for every step. i.e Data Exploration, Preprocessing, Model 1, Model 2, (note models can be the same i.e. CNN but different versions of it if they are distinct enough).
+You can put links here to notebooks and/or code blocks using three ` in markup for displaying code. so it would look like this: ``` MY CODE BLOCK ```
+Note: A methods section does not include any why. the reason why will be in the discussion section.
+This is just a summary of your methods
+Results section.
+This will include the results from the methods listed above (C).
+You will have figures here about your results as well.
+No exploration of results is done here.
+This is mainly just a summary of your results.
+The sub-sections will be the same as the sections in your methods section.

 ## Data Exploration